hellices/openapi-aggregator-operator/README.md

 - 📝 **Service Information**: Displays service metadata including namespace and resource type
 - ⚡ **Zero-config Services**: Works with any service that exposes an OpenAPI/Swagger specification

+## Version Management

+The operator uses semantic versioning managed through `versions.txt`.
+The version number is used consistently across:
+- Docker image tags (e.g., `ghcr.io/hellices/openapi-aggregator-operator:0.1.0`)
+- Release tags
+- Binary version information

+To update the version:
+1. Edit the version in `versions.txt`
+2. Build and push new image: `make docker-build docker-push`
+3. Deploy the operator: `make deploy`

 ## Installation

 ```bash